julmon/pg_track_slow_queries/README.md

 shared_preload_libraries='pg_track_slow_queries'
 ```

 By default, slow queries tracking is not enabled, you should configure the parameter `pg_track_slow_queries.log_min_duration`.
-This parameter sets the minimum execution time (in second) above which queries will be logged. `-1` (default value) means the feature is disabled.
+This parameter sets the minimum execution time (in ms) above which queries will be logged. `-1` (default value) means the feature is disabled.

 ## Usage